-If you have decided that your name will be a permanent fixture in your brand, because you plan on being there, active in the brand, then building a Personal Brand is for you.
+If you've decided that your name will be a permanent fixture in your brand, because you plan on being there, active in the brand, then building a Personal Brand is for you.

-For those of you who know building a Personal Brand is right for you, social media is one of the best vehicles for accomplishing that.
+And once you decide to move in that direction, social media is one of the best vehicles for accomplishing that.

 Not sure where to start?

 Stick around and I'll not only show you how to start, I'll show you how to finish…big.